-The Tennessee Municipal League's advocacy program, "Hometown Connection," is designed to foster better relationships between city officials and their legislators and enhances the League's advocacy efforts on Capitol Hill.
+The Tennessee Municipal League's advocacy program is designed to foster better relationships between city officials and their legislators and enhances the League's advocacy efforts on Capitol Hill.
 As an active advocate for your municipality, you can make your voice heard in the Tennessee General Assembly and the U.S. Congress.

-TML's Hometown Connection will provide many resources to help city officials stay up-to-date on legislative activities, as well as offer more opportunities for our members to become more involved in issues affecting municipalities.
+TML will provide many resources to help city officials stay up-to-date on legislative activities, as well as offer more opportunities for our members to become more involved in issues affecting municipalities.